When I finally fell back down to earth off my lofty perch, I discovered I had

 In the last few weeks of our negotiations my former wife sounded reasonably amenable to my ambitious plan of significant parental input.
 The document we finally produced had to pass certain standards to meet the court’s requirements: specifying times and days of visitation, naming exact amounts of money to change hands, etc.

 When negotiations started to move favorably, I was given verbal assurances that my former wife intended to be flexible and I could expect more closeness and contact with my son than doled out to the average divorced Dad.
-I dismissed as a gross honey trap the possibility she held out that once in a while I might sleep overnight at my former marital residence.
+She said as much a few months earlier to the court-appointed psychiatrist.

 With nothing more substantial to rely on, I took her kind-of-sort-of promises to mean there’s still the sliver of hope.
-My lawyer had previously stopped me from writing my long list of high-octane complaints about her character.
-So she hadn’t seenthe pile of grenades I harbored in reserve.
+My lawyer had previously stopped me from writing my long list of high-octane complaints about her.
+So she hadn’t seen the pile of grenades I harbored in reserve.
 Because of that omission her pride hadn’t been savaged, so she had fewer reasons to hold a grudge.

 She kept herself out of the money-earning labor market.
 It was not up to me to be concerned about her finances beyond the alimony and child support dollars we had recently negotiated – and the gift I gave of my life savings thrown in as sweetener.
 She was on her own.
 We had declared our mutual financial independence.